-- a Profile Report containing information drawn from each CI's Profile in Sapphire - an Application Report containing information that you entered directly into the Application Form in Sapphire - a Grant Proposal (including a Risk Management Plan and a Measures of Success statement).
+- a Profile Report containing information drawn from each Cl's Profile in Sapphire - an Application Report containing information that you entered directly into the Application Form in Sapphire - a Grant Proposal (including a Risk Management Plan and a Measures of Success statement).
 You will upload this PDF file into Sapphire (see section 6.4) - a Declaration of Applicant Interests.
 You will upload this PDF file into Sapphire (see section 6.4 and 12.1) - letter/s of support from partner organisation/s (where relevant).
-These PDF files will be uploaded into Sapphire (see section 6.4).
-Note that for applications to Stream 3, letters of support must include details of cash or in-kind contributions (see section 2.1). - letter/s from research facilities (where relevant).
+These PDF files will be uploaded into Sapphire (see section 6.4) - letter/s from research facilities (where relevant).
 These PDF files will be uploaded into Sapphire (see section 6.4).